 OSAP is a student loan program to assist students in paying for college and university.
 OSAP can fund schooling through loans (must be repaid), as well as grants (do not have to be repaid).
 Loan and grant amounts are based on educational costs, as well as personal and family financial circumstances.
 The amount of aid available to students can range from $1 up to grants that cover the full cost of tuition.

-Students can access information about OSAP online, including: how and when to apply, a list of OSAP approved schools, OSAP aid estimator, and information for specific to students with disabilities.
+Students can access information about OSAP online, including: how and when to applya list of OSAP approved schoolsOSAP aid estimator, and information specific to students with disabilities.
 Students can also find out more information about accessing student loans at their school's Financial Aid office.

-Repayment Assistance Plan for Borrowers with Permanent Disabilities: Assistance is available to students with permanent disabilities who are having difficulty repaying their student loans.
+Repayment Assistance Plan for Borrowers with Permanent Disabilities: Assistance is also available to students with permanent disabilities who are having difficulty repaying their student loans.

-The BSWD and CSG-PDSE are available as grants (no repayment required) to students with permanent disabilities who have disability-related educational costs for services or equipment which are required for post-secondary participation.
-Students must qualify for student loans (eg. OSAP) to be eligible.
+The BSWD and CSG-PDSE are available as grants (noA row of stacked coins, increasing in size, on a table.
+A person is in the background is holding a miniature graduation cap over the largest pile of coins. repayment required) to students with permanent disabilities who have disability-related educational costs for services or equipment that are required for post-secondary participation.
+Students must qualify for student loans (e.g., OSAP) to be eligible.

 The Government of Canada's Student Financial Assistance website has information and links to federal and provincial financial resources.